Function Basis Encoding of Numerical Features in Factorization Machines

-We trained an FFM \cite{ffm} provided by Yahoo \cite{yahoo_recsys} using the binary cross-entropy loss on the above data, both with binning of several resolutions and with splines defined on 6 sub-intervals.
+We trained an FFM \citep{ffm} provided by \citet{yahoo_recsys} using the binary cross-entropy loss on the above data, both with binning of several resolutions and with splines defined on 6 sub-intervals \rotem{Need to make it clear that you are talking about the numerical field.
+Consider rephrasing to "We trained several variations of an FFM ..., where the numerical field was either binned using several resolutions or expressed splines defined on 6 sub-intervals"}.
 The numerical field was na\"{\i}vely transformed to $[0, 1]$ by simple normalization.
 We plotted the learned curve for every configuration in Figure \ref{fig:curve_learning}.
-Indeed, low resolution binning approximates poorly, a higher resolution approximates better, and a too-high resolution cannot be learned because of sparsity.
+Indeed, low-resolution binning approximates poorly, a higher resolution approximates better, and a too-high resolution cannot be learned because of sparsity.
 However, Splines defined on only six sub-intervals approximate the synthetic functions $\{p_i\}_{i=0}^7$ quite well.

 Next, we compared the test cross-entropy loss on 75,000 samples generated in the same manner with for several numbers of intervals used for binning and cubic Splines.
 For each number of intervals we performed 15 experiments to neutralize the effect of random model initialization.
 As is apparent in Figure \ref{fig:synthetic_test_loss}, Splines consistently outperform in this theoretical setting.
-The test loss obtained by both strategies diminishes if the number of intervals becomes too large, but the effect is much more significant in the binning solution.
+The test loss obtained by both strategies increases if the number of intervals becomes too large, but the effect is much more significant in the binning solution.